liomoti/rainfall_analysis/README.md

 # rainfall_analysis
 A summary assignment for Big Data course

-in this project we have 3 Java files whice implements 3 <b>MapReduce</b> process.
+In this project we have 3 Java files whice implements 3 <b>MapReduce</b> process.
 <h3>
 <li><b>rainfall_mnx_process.java</b> </li> </h3>
-in this process we computing the minimum and maximum values:
+In this process we computing the minimum and maximum values:
 <ol>
   <li>Month and year in which the largest monthly rainfall fell amount</li>
   <li>Month and year in which the smallest monthly rainfall fell amount</li>